b-fuze/aur-au/README.md

 # Animeultima's AUR Modules

 This repo holds the Animeultima-specific AUR modules written by [b-fuze](https://github.com/b-fuze) and [Samu](https://github.com/Saman-00).
+All module code is in the `mods` directory.

 ## Screenshots/casts
 ### Lights Out module